gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 ![outtake1](/images/wave-function-collapse/outtake1.png)

-The gaps between the tiles in the input were transparent, and in the output they are black, which alerted me to the fact that my WFC implementation currently throws away transparency.
+The gaps between the tiles in the input were transparent, and in the output they are black, which alerted me to the fact that the wfc_image crate currently throws away transparency.

 ### Broken Probability Distribution